luctrudeau/VideoExperiments/adst/adst2dct/README.md

 In both cases we managed to simplify s1.

-**Step 3:** Extracting common terms
-First, we rename t0 and t1 back to d0 and d1.
+**Step 3:** First, we rename t0 and t1 back to d0 and d1.
 Next, we extract common terms from d0, d1, d2 and d3

 ```